 New Jersey Slip and Fall Accident Lawyer

 Results-Oriented Hamilton Slip and Fall Accident Lawyers Fight for Clients’ Right to Compensation in Mercer County and Throughout New Jersey

 Every year, nearly nine million people are rushed to emergency rooms because of slip and fall accidents.
 In fact, in the United States, falls are one of the most frequent causes of unintentional injuries.
 Even if a person survives a fall, its impact may still have effects that are felt for the rest of a person’s life.
 In some cases, the pain and discomfort from the accident never goes away, for others, normal functions needed for daily activities are lost and never recovered.
 While not all slips and fall accidents in New Jersey allow a person to bring a legal claim, many do.
-If you or a loved one were seriously injured in a slip and fall accident in New Jersey, and you have a well-founded belief that it was due to the negligence of another person, contact our trusted Hamilton Slip and Fall Accident Lawyers to seek compensation for your injuries.
+If you or a loved one were seriously injured in a slip and fall accident in New Jersey, and you have a well-founded belief that it was due to the negligence of another person, contact a trusted Hamilton Slip and Fall Accident Lawyer to seek compensation for your injuries.

 At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, our trusted team of personal injury lawyers are dedicated to making sure that the negligent parties who caused your slip and fall accident are responsible for compensating you for the damage that their carelessness has caused.
 The laws governing liability for slip and fall accidents are detailed and can present complexities that vary based upon the facts of your case.
 Our team of experienced Hamilton Slip and Fall Accident Lawyers are here to help you get your life back on track financially after your accident.

 Establishing Negligence in a Slip and Fall Accident